bayfrontmedia/bones-service-api/docs/setup.md

 - `version`: The API version is added to the information returned by the `php bones about:bones` [console command](https://github.com/bayfrontmedia/bones/blob/master/docs/usage/console.md).
 It is also added to the returned meta array when `request.meta.enabled` is `true`.
-- `dev_events`: App environments in which to load `ApiServiceDevEvents`.
-**These should never be enabled in a production environment, as they will expose sensitive information!**
-These will halt the normal API response and return the available parameters when the following events are triggered:
-  - `api.auth.otp`
-  - `api.auth.password.tfa`
-  - `api.user.password.request`
-  - `api.user.verification.request`
-  - `rbac.user.verified`
-  - `rbac.user.password.updated`
-  - `rbac.tenant.invitation.created`
-  - `rbac.tenant.invitation.accepted`
 - `request.headers`: API requests without these headers will return a `BadRequestException`.
 - `request.https_env`: API requests not made over HTTPS in these environments will return a `NotAcceptableException`.
 - `request.id`: When enabled, a unique `REQUEST_ID` constant is created in the `app.bootstrap` event which can be used